Written By:

 Below we’ll go into how these things impact performance.
 However, if you’d like to take a closer look at how certain phone brands compare, you can read our article on iPhone cameras vs DSLRs.

 From contrast to the depth of field to saturation, DSLR cameras are far superior to the average phone camera.
+You could argue the differences between an SLR or DSLR, but we’ll leave that up to you.
 This advantage is because the size of the digital sensor, which captures the picture, is larger.
 In addition, larger sensors process more information and have more significant pixel sizes, resulting in higher-resolution images.

 Additionally, DSLR cameras have true zoom, whereas phones are only capable of a computational photography zoom.
 Digital zoom always makes pictures grainier and reduces the quality, whereas optical zoom retains the photo quality.